 For clarity, here are the key differences between the three and how they can work together.

-5 Simple Steps for Creating Your Own Talent Pipeline Management Framework
+5 Simple Steps to Building a Talent Pipeline Strategy

 #1 – Align to Your Company Strategy

-Like all good business strategies, a solid talent pipeline management framework starts with planning and alignment.
+Like all good business strategies, a strong talent pipeline management framework starts with planning and alignment.

-As a recruitment team, start by taking the time to understand what’s important to the broader business.
+As a recruitment team, start by taking the time to understand what’s important to the broader business objectives.
 Specifically, you’ll want to know:

 - What are the key people & growth plans for the next 12-18 months?

 - From that, which job roles are the most important?
 Developing candidate personas and conducting job task analyses could help clarify what types of hires the hiring team wants.